mamaluigie/llm-api/README.md

 This is going to be an api to recieve sentences to an initialized llm on the serverside.
 Each prompt without an associated chat id will create a new chat history to keep the context on the server side.
 There will also be functionality for listing all of the available previous chats that happened with associated ids so I can pick up from where I left off if wanted to.

+## Setup

+Make sure that you are using python version 3.12 since a lot of machine learning libraries are not compatable with newer versions yet.
+All of the packages in this project are compatable with python3.12 only at the moment.

+As new versions come out it will be updated.

 ## Client Code
 There is a client program that is set up to interact with each of the api endpoints in a proper manner, keeping track of the context id that it is currently being focused on.